GICSAFePhD/Layouts/README.md

 ## Usage

-1. Download the seven folders
+1. Download all the folders (app, railML, RNA, ACG, Layouts)
 2. In APP/main.py edit INPUT_FILE and OUTPUT_FILE
 * OUTPUT_FILE can be any name with extension .railml
 * INPUT_FILE must exists in \Layouts as a .railml file